bioinfomics-unipd/DIGIMON-16S/README.md

 ```bash
 python3 ./meta_script.py -f BACTERIA -i bac -l 300 -e 0.005
 ```
-The command runs on each fasta files stored in the BACTERIA subfolder searching for alligments between the sequences and the bacterial hmm.
+The command runs on each fasta file stored in the BACTERIA subfolder searching for alligments between genomes and the bacterial hmm.
 Only alligned sequences longer than 300 bases and with a significance more than 0.005 are considered valid and collected into the output.

 ## Output
 The software is designed to give only one output: